ranguli/quake-jam-2024/README.md

 # Quake Yam Setup

+It is very important to RTFM to avoid fear, confusion, delirium, etc.

 ## Download and install prerequisites
 Follow the [Wiki article](https://github.com/ranguli/quake-jam-2024/wiki/Download-and-install-prerequisites) for downloading and installing everything you'll need for Quake mapping.